Edit Content

 Strengthen up “down there”.

 Regular pelvic floor workouts can do wonders for women who experience incontinence.
-An added bonus?
+A bonus?
 Studies have shown that by strengthening your pelvic floor muscles you may also experience stronger orgasms and find sex more satisfying.

 Talk about it with your partner.